suhas316380/labs/lab5/README.md

 2. Deploy [Kubernetes version of nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/#aws).
 3. In the document, public NLB is created by default.
 Change it to internal ELB (Classic LoadBalancer).
 Hint: These settings are controlled through Service annotations.
 4. Create 2 Ingress resources - one for nginx-service and one for httpd-service.
 Use path based routing
+5. Bonus challenge: Use host based routing:
+- Create a R53 Private Hosted Zone
+- Setup `externalDNS` to automatically set the Ingress Controller LoadBalancer DNS name as an Alias target for the R53 Domain name.
+- Create Ingress resource and use Host Based Routing
+- Access your application from within the VPC - Eg: curl mydomain.example.com